jedw/jedw/README.md

 - 👋 Hi, I’m @jedw
-- 👀 I’m interested in web
+- 👀 I’m interested in web and Linux
 - 🌱 I’m currently learning anything

 - 📫 How to reach me @jedw on twitter